rinrinne/IDEA_resources_jp/README.md

 The repository is designed to work with OmegaT team features.
 This means translators who work on the repository are collaborative team.

+If you want to use other tools you can generate TMX file by OmegaT and export it at project root as `IDEA_resources_ja-level1.tmx`.

-How to generate resource file for IDEA
+How to generate resource file for IntelliJ IDEA
 --------------------------------------

 Please call gradle command from console.